-A tear of the Rotator Cuff can occur with repeated movements such as swimming, painting, tennis amongst others.
+A tear of the Rotator Cuff can occur with repetitive movements such as swimming, painting, and tennis amongst others.
 This type of tear is usually partial and not a complete rupture.
 It can have a gradual onset over time.
 A partial tear of the Rotator Cuff can also have a Tendinopathy present in the tendon (What is Tendinopathy?).

 A thorough History and Physical Examination by your Chartered Physiotherapist will determine the likelihood of a Rotator Cuff Tear or Rotator Cuff Tendinopathy.
 If the examination shows an obvious Tendinopathy then a series of exercises and advice will be prescribed.
 These exercises will be progressive in nature to help the healing process.
-Shockwave Therapy should be considered in the case of a Rotator Cuff Tendinopathy.
+Shockwave Therapy should be considered in the case of Rotator Cuff Tendinopathy.

-If a Rotator Cuff injury has been present for a significant period of time and is not responding to exercises and treatment, a MRI scan may be requested to determine the extent of the injury and if surgery is required.
+If a Rotator Cuff injury has been present for a significant period of time and is not responding to exercises and treatment, an MRI scan may be requested to determine the extent of the injury and if surgery is required.
 Rotator Cuff Tear surgery usually involves repairing the tear by stitching it back together and removing some bone that may be rubbing on it.

-Following any surgical procedure a protocol of rehabilitation exercises needs to be closely followed to give the best outcome.
+Following any surgical procedure, a protocol of rehabilitation exercises needs to be closely followed to give the best outcome.

 MyPhysio’s thoughts on Rotator Cuff Tendinopathy and Rotator Cuff Tear